4km3/hms/docs/day1/containers/slides/containers.md

 Dockefile -> docker build -> docker tag -> docker push -> docker rmi

-When you generate a dockerfile and build a docker, you are generating a docker image.
-Every build, generates a new and unique docker image that coulbe tagged and published in whichever docker registry (public or private).
+- Building a Dockerfile, generates a docker image.
+- Every build, generates a new and unique docker image.
+- Every image should be tagged and published in a docker registry (public or private), to be used.

 ---